Vedantrip/Vedantrip/README.md

 - 👀 I’m interested in Python coding
 - 🌱 I’m currently learning Coding in other c+/c++ languages
 - 💞️ I’m looking to collaborate on i don't know , I mean i am underage
 - 📫 How to reach me ...
-Duh call me / insta me on vedtripathi_next
+Duh call me / insta me on coke_ser.ved.chilled

 <!---
 Vedantrip/Vedantrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.